King's Birthday match (AFL)

-The King's Birthday match is an annual Australian rules football match between the Melbourne Football Club and Collingwood Football Club in the Australian Football League (AFL), held at the Melbourne Cricket Ground (MCG) on the King's Birthday public holiday in Victoria (the second Monday in June).
+The King's Birthday match, known as the Queen's Birthday match when the reigning monarch is a woman, is an annual Australian rules football match between the Melbourne Football Club and Collingwood Football Club in the Australian Football League (AFL), held at the Melbourne Cricket Ground (MCG) on the King's Birthday public holiday in Victoria (the second Monday in June).

 Since 2015, the match has been preceded by the Big Freeze, a charitable event raising funds into research for motor neuron disease (MND).
 The event sees celebrities slide into a pool of ice water as a curtain-raiser to the match.

 History

-Football has been played on the Queen's or King's Birthday public holiday since the first season of the Victorian Football League in 1897.
-In most years the VFL scheduled three matches to take place on the public holiday.
-Since 1936 the public holiday has been set as the second Monday in June.
-Melbourne and Collingwood first faced off in a Queen's Birthday fixture in Round 3 of the 1898 season, with Melbourne winning by 10 points.
+Football has been played on the Queen's or King's Birthday public holiday since before the first season of the Victorian Football League in 1897.
+In most years, the VFL scheduled three matches to take place on the public holiday.
+Since 1936, the public holiday has been set as the second Monday in June.

-Both teams have a long-standing rivalry dating back to the 1950s and 1960s when the two side were the dominant forces in the VFL.
-Having defeated Collingwood in the 1955 and 1956 Grand Finals, Melbourne was prevented from equalling the Magpie's record four flags in a row in the 1958 Grand Final.
-That year, a crowd of 99,256 saw a top of the table match between the two teams on the Queen's Birthday public holiday; as of 2022 that crowd figure remains a record for the highest ever home-and-away crowd.
-Melbourne would later defeat the Magpies in the 1960 and 1964 Grand Finals.
-Almost half of Melbourne's 13 VFL/AFL Premierships came against Collingwood and the teams have met in seven grand finals, the most of any pairing.
+Melbourne and Collingwood first faced off in a Queen's Birthday fixture in Round 3, 1898, with Melbourne winning by 10 points.
+The teams have a long-standing rivalry that was solidified in the 1950s and 1960s when the two sides were the dominant forces in the VFL.
+Having defeated Collingwood in the 1955 and 1956 grand finals, Melbourne was prevented from equalling Collingwood's record four premierships in a row when Collingwood was victorious in the 1958 grand final.
+That same year, a crowd of 99,256 saw a top-of-the-table match between the two teams on the Queen's Birthday public holiday; as of 2024, that remains a record for the highest ever home-and-away crowd.
+Melbourne later defeated Collingwood in the 1960 and 1964 grand finals.
+Almost half of Melbourne's 13 VFL/AFL premierships came against Collingwood, and the teams have met in seven grand finals, the most of any pairing.